Knd9/Knd9/README.md

 :hearts: I’m currently working on ...

-  - Django & DRF and JQuery Web Development Software
+  - Django & DRF and JQuery Web Development Software, with PostgresSQL
-  - GitLab, Git, Jira, Bash/Shell
+  - GitLab, git, Jira, Bash/Shell
+  - Backend testing with Pytest
+  - Some of DevOps like Ansible, AWS and Docker & Docker-compose

 🌱 I’m currently learning ...

   - Data Science

-  - Docker, Docker-compose
-  - AWS
-  - SQL
-  - MongoDB
-  - English
-  - FastAPI, SQLAlchemy
-  - Backend Testing with pytest
-  - Scala
-  - Haskell
-  - C, C++
+📖 Some of what I learned in my studies

+  - Clean code, and I love do that 💜.

+  - Googling and read documentation 🔎.

+  - I developed in other *frameworks* like FastAPI with the *ORMs* SQLAlchemy and PonyORM, and with other database managers like MongoDB or MySQL.

+  - I also developed in languages like Haskell, Scala (which I really enjoyed), C or C++.

 :rainbow: I want to learn in the future:

+  - More of DevOps
   - Go
   - Ruby
   - Cybersecurity
   - Movil Development
   - Cryptography
-  - Dev Ops
   - Video and Sound products
   - Unity
   - 2D and 3D Design